USDx stablecoin Price Reaches $1.00 on Major Exchanges (USDX)

-USDx stablecoin (USDX) traded flat against the dollar during the 1-day period ending at 8:00 AM E.T. on June 3rd.
-USDx stablecoin has a total market cap of $7.07 million and $5,513.00 worth of USDx stablecoin was traded on exchanges in the last 24 hours.
-One USDx stablecoin coin can now be purchased for $1.00 or 0.00008734 BTC on popular exchanges.
-Over the last week, USDx stablecoin has traded flat against the dollar.
+USDx stablecoin (USDX) traded flat against the US dollar during the 1-day period ending at 14:00 PM E.T. on June 5th.
+During the last seven days, USDx stablecoin has traded flat against the US dollar.
+One USDx stablecoin coin can now be purchased for approximately $1.00 or 0.00008734 BTC on major exchanges.
+USDx stablecoin has a market capitalization of $7.07 million and $5,513.00 worth of USDx stablecoin was traded on exchanges in the last day.

 - Dollars (USDX) traded flat against the dollar and now trades at $0.17 or 0.00000432 BTC.